Basic Idea of the Celestial Sphere

 The sidereal day is about 4 minutes shorter than the solar day.

-2. The solar day is defined as solar noon to solar noon and is currently about 86400.002 s.
+2. The solar day is defined as solar noon to solar noon and its mean value is currently ∼ 86400.002 s (see Wikipedia: Solar time: Introduction).

 6. All natural astronomical objects are carried by the celestial sphere as their primary motion.

-15. Due east and due west are points where the horizon intersects celestial equator.
+8. Due east and due west are points 90° from due north on the horizon plane.
+They are also the points where the horizon intersects celestial equator.
 Due east/due west is clockwise/counterclockwise from due north looking down on the horizon plane from the zenith side of the celestial sphere.

 Credit/Permission: © David Jeffery, 2003 / Own work.